 How do I make sure I'm really doing a recovery ride on my rest day?

-- This is an ideal scenario for the Logger in real time.
+- This is an ideal scenario for the the real time apps (FM, Logger).
 Just watch the live read out and keep DFA a1 above .8 or even .9 (yes .75 is the cutoff, but there is individual variation and a small buffer is advised).
 A single value that falls below .75 then normalizes where it started again was probably due to an APC.

 Are my values going to be the same day to day?